Home Vancouver Monthly Calendar Vancouver Marathons and Other Running Races Vancouver Try Events Running Races

 There are three options for participants to choose from.
 There’s a 5 km route, a 7 mile (~11 km) route and a half marathon.
 The races begin in the park near the corner of Joe Sakic Way and Sperling Avenue.
 Courses loop around Burnaby Lake making for a wonderful time in nature.

-In 2023 the Rubber Ducky event takes place on Sunday, October 15th.
-Races begin at about 9:00 am with a short warm up immediately before.
-The courses close at noon, which should be enough time for everyone to finish.
+In 2025 the Rubber Ducky event takes place on Sunday, October 19th.
+The races begin at about 9:00 am with a short warm up immediately before.
+The course closes at noon.

 Registration fees vary depending on which distance you wish to run and how far in advance you book.
-Prices for the 5 km run range from $50 to $65 in 2023.
+Prices for the 5 km run in 2025 range from $50 to $65.
 The 7 mile run costs between $55 and $70, and the half marathon costs between $65 and $80.
 In all cases, prices increase as the event gets closer.

-Runners who finish their races receive a participation medal, and folks who sign up for the half marathon get socks with a yellow duck pattern.
+Runners who finish their races receive a participation medal, and folks who sign up for the half marathon get some extra swag.

-For more information about the event click Try Events Rubber Ducky or see our article about the Rubber Ducky Race.
+For the latest information about the event, click Try Events Rubber Ducky or see our article about the Rubber Ducky Race.

 Rubber Ducky Race Video